GSana2812/Bank_Customer_Credit_Scoring/README.md

 This is a classification problem, taking 3 features into account to perform predictions:

--job - job name
+-job - job name <br>
--duration - loan duration
+-duration - loan duration <br>
--poutcome - outcome of the previous marketing campaign (categorical: 'failure','nonexistent','success')
+-poutcome - outcome of the previous marketing campaign (categorical: 'failure','nonexistent','success') <br>

 This project is to showcase, a new concept added in the repertory of my professional skills, which is docker compose.
 In the previous projects, I used a single Dockerfile for all the containerization of the app.
 In this project, im trying